In this document you’ll learn about the class grading and late work policies.

 You CAN work with other students on any homework.
 Although it doesn’t make much sense to let someone else watch your videos or do your labs; you should do those yourself.
 But on the Canvas quizzes or Labsim exams you can work with other students.

 Incomplete Canvas quizzes, incomplete Labsim labs and incomplete Labsim exams won’t receive any points, none, nada, zip; so make sure and complete them and get 100% on the Canvas quizzes and Labsim exams.
 And if you don’t complete all of the Labsim items in a section, such as watching all the Labsim videos, and getting 100% on labs and quizzes you won’t receive any points.
 It’s an all or nothing deal.
-So make sure and get everything completely done and completely correct.
+So make sure and get all of the assigned Labsim items completely done and completely correct.

 The other 400 points for your grade will be based on two exams or tests that will be given through Canvas.
 The difference between the Labsim exams and the Canvas exams may seem a little confusing if you haven’t used Labsim in any of your other classes; but it will be very apparent after you get started with the actual class work.
 The first Canvas exam will approximately cover the first half of the class material, and the second Canvas exam will roughly cover the second half of the material.
 For those of you keeping track, this means that each of these two tests is worth 200 points, and both together are worth 400 points out of the 1000 total points for the class.